edergr/kafkonnector/README.md

 }
 ```

-## Filters Operation
+## Filters Operations

-The filters are not mandatory; however, if you wish to include filters in your connector, it is mandatory to provide the `sequence` and the `jobs`.
+The filters are not mandatory; however, if you wish to include filters in your connector, it is required to provide the `sequence` and the `jobs`.
 The number of `jobs` must be equal to the number of names in the `sequence`, which should be separated by the delimiter `;`.

 The existing filters are: